sosoyan/trRefsUpdater/README.md

 ###Usage

-It can be used in maya as a custom python api callback as well as seperate command.
+It can be used in maya as custom python callback as well as seperate command.

-1. You can activate custom maya callback through your userSetup.py which enables you to get interactive notifications after every time you open maya scene
+1. You can activate custom maya callback through your userSetup.py which enables you to get interactive notifications after every time you open maya scene.

-Just add this lines to your
+Just add userSetup.py and trRefsUpdater to your maya scripts directory.

 2.
 ====